jedifunk/coa-gastby/README.md

 I am using the [WPGraphQL](http:wpgraphql.com) plugin to create the GraphQL schema.

+Added Algolia for search.
+Needs to be tested once ready to deploy, can't seem to test from localhost.

 ## Create config file
 ```javascript
 const Config = {